aggrawal-ankur/gitbook/content/docs/debugging/wpd-1.md

 To insert a breakpoint at an address, the debugger modifies the first byte of that instruction to `0xCC`.
 When the CPU reaches that instruction, a break point exception is triggered.

-To resume execution, the debugger restores the original byte at that instruction’s address.
-Since `RIP` has advanced by one (past the `0xCC`), the debugger decrements `RIP` by 1 so that it points back to the intended instruction.
+To resume execution, the debugger restores the first byte of that instruction.
+- Since `RIP` has advanced by one while triggering `0xCC`, the debugger decrements `RIP` by 1 so that it points back to the intended instruction.

 It is used to stop execution at a certain address in the process.